d3k081/vtm_scenario/curitiba_characters/helena_rocha.md

 ---

-## 🩸 Embrace & Sire
+## 🩸 Embrace Story

-- During a protest in the late 1990s, Helena was **trampled by police horses**, suffering near-fatal injuries.
+- During a protest in December 1998, Helena was **trampled by police horses**, suffering near-fatal injuries.
-- Her sire — a legendary Brujah elder and **former Prince of Curitiba** — fed her vitae to save her, beginning a slow Ghoul bond.
+- A Brujah elder — then **Sheriff of Curitiba** and unofficial right hand to the Prince — **fed her vitae to save her**, beginning a slow Ghoul bond.
+- Their meetings became regular: monthly, then weekly.
+They debated politics, philosophy, and Kindred society.
+- Helena, perceptive and sharp, **deduced his true nature** without being told.
+- Over time, he saw in her a kindred spirit — someone who shared his ideals and fire.
-- Over time, Helena deduced his true nature and was eventually Embraced as a **partner in revolution**.
+- She was eventually Embraced — not as a pawn, but as a **partner in revolution**.
-- Her sire was renowned for **purging Sabbat forces** from Curitiba and aiding São Paulo’s Camarilla consolidation.
-- He was **killed in the early 2000s**, allegedly by Sabbat — but the hidden truth is that the **Baron of Almirante Tamandaré**, an Anarch, orchestrated the ambush to seize power.

 ---

 ## ⚔️ Legacy & Relationships

+- Her sire was a **respected enforcer and strategist**, known for purging Sabbat remnants and aiding São Paulo’s Camarilla consolidation.
+- He was **acting on the Prince’s behalf** when he was ambushed and killed near the city outskirts in the early 2000s.
+- There were **no survivors** — the truth of what happened remains a mystery.
+- Rumors swirl:
+  - Some say the **Prince ordered the hit**, fearing his growing influence.
+  - Others claim the **ambush was meant for the Prince**, and Helena’s sire took the fall.
 - Helena and the current Prince share a **bond of mutual respect**, forged during the Camarilla–Sabbat war.
-- Her sire and the Prince were part of a **legendary coterie** responsible for the **“Longest Night”**, when dozens of Kindred and ghouls died in a final Sabbat assault.
-- The Prince offered Helena a **Primogen seat** precisely because she didn’t seek it — a gesture of trust and recognition.
+- The Prince offered Helena a **Primogen seat** precisely because she didn’t seek it — a gesture of trust and remembrance.
-- Only a few Kindred (possibly Nosferatu) know the **true cause of her sire’s death**.

 ---